httpwg/http-extensions/draft-ietf-httpbis-h2-websockets.md

   :path pseudo-header fields MUST be included.

-* On requests bearing the :protocol pseudo-header, the :authority pseudo-header field is interpreted according to {{!RFC7540}} Section 8.1.2.3 instead of {{!RFC7540}} Section 8.3.
+* On requests bearing the :protocol pseudo-header, the :authority pseudo-header field is interpreted according to Section 8.1.2.3 of {{!RFC7540}} instead of Section 8.3 of {{!RFC7540}}.
 In particular the server MUST not make a new TCP connection to the host and port indicated by the :authority.